 Appendix A Table 2.
-Study Design-Specific Quality Rating Criteria
+Study Design-Specific Quality Rating Criteria\

-Study Design Adapted Quality Criteria Cohort studies, adapted Bias arising in randomization process or due to confounding from Newcastle-Ottawa Scale 109 Balance in baseline characteristics Scale No baseline confounding No time-varying confounding Bias in selecting participants into the study No evidence of biased selection of sample Start of followup and start of intervention coincide Bias due to departures form intended interventions Participant intervention status is clearly and explicitly defined and measured Classification of intervention status is unaffected by knowledge of the outcome or risk of the outcome Bias in classifying interventions Fidelity to intervention protocol Participants were analyzed as originally allocated Bias from missing data bias from missing data Outcome data are reasonably complete and comparable between groups Confounding variables that are controlled for in analysis are reasonably complete Reasons for missing data are similar across groups Missing data are unlikely to bias results • Missing data are unlikely to bias results Bias in measurement of outcomes Blinding of outcome assessors Outcomes are measured using consistent and appropriate procedures and instruments across treatment groups No evidence of biased use of inferential statistics Bias in reporting results selectively No evidence that the measures, analyses, or subgroup analyses are selectively reported
+Adapted Quality Criteria Bias arising in randomization process or due to confounding Delever in here line above to intice Balance in baseline characteristics No baseline confounding No time-varying confounding Bias in selecting participants into the study No evidence of biased selection of sample Start of followup and start of intervention coincide Bias due to departures form intended interventions Participant intervention status is clearly and explicitly defined and measured Classification of intervention status is unaffected by knowledge of the outcome or risk of the outcome Bias in classifying interventions Fidelity to intervention protocol Participants were analyzed as originally allocated Bias from missing data Outcome data are reasonably complete and comparable between groups Confounding variables that are controlled for in analysis are reasonably complete Reasons for missing data are similar across groups Missing data are unlikely to bias results Bias in measurement of outcomes Blinding of outcome assessors Outcomes are measured using consistent and appropriate procedures and instruments across treatment groups No evidence of biased use of inferential statistics Bias in reporting results selectively No evidence that the measures, analyses, or subgroup analyses are selectively reported

 Appendix A Table 2.
-Study Design-Specific Quality Rating Criteria
+Study Design-Specific Quality Rating Criteria\

-Study Design Adapted Quality Criteria Diagnostic accuracy Patient Selection studies, adapted from the Quality Assessment of Was a consecutive or random sample of patients enrolled?
-Diagnostic Accuracy Did the study avoid inappropriate exclusions?
-Studies (QUADAS) I 110 and Index Test II 111 instrument Ware the index test as also interpreted with sort he and also of the enforcement at all and as alter Were the index test results interpreted without knowledge of the reference standard results?
-If a threshold was used two it present sifed as was a results after the results.
+Study Design Adapted Quality Criteria Diagnostic accuracy studies, adapted from the Quality Was a consecutive or random sample of patients enrolled?
+Did the study avoid inappropriate exclusions?
+I and II instrument Index Test Were the index test results interpreted without knowledge of the reference standard results?
 If a threshold was used, was it prespecified or was a range of values presented?
-Reference Standard Reference Standard Is the reference standard likely to correctly classify the target condition?
-Were the reference standard results interpreted without knowledge of the index test?
-Were staff trained in the use of the reference standard?
-Was fidelity of the reference standard monitored or reported?
+Reference Standard Reference Standard Is the reference standard likely to correctly classify the target condition? • Were the reference standard results interpreted without knowledge of the index test? • Were staff trained in the use of the reference standard? • Was fidelity of the reference standard monitored or reported?
 Flow and Timing Was there an appropriate interval between the index test and reference standard?
 Did all patients receive a reference standard?
 Did all patients receive the same reference standard?
-Was all patients included in the analysis?
-Dandamizad aliniaal triala Were all patients included in the analysis?
-Discontinuous in the condemination process or due to confounding. adapted from U.S. Bias arising in the randomization process or due to confounding Preventive Services Task Valid random assignment/random sequence generation method used Allocation concealed Force Manual 108 Balance in baseline characteristics Bias in selecting participants into the study CCT only: No evidence of biased selection of sample Bias due to departures from intended interventions • Fidelity to the intervention protocol Low risk of contamination between groups Participants were analyzed as originally allocated Bias from missing data No, or minimal, post-randomization exclusions Outcome data are reasonably complete and comparable between groups Reasons for missing data are similar across groups Missing data are unlikely to bias results Bias in measurement of outcomes Blinding of outcome assessors Outcomes are measured using consistent and appropriate procedures and instruments across treatment groups No evidence of biased use of inferential statistics Bias in reporting results selectively No evidence that the measures, analyses, or subgroup analyses are selectively reported No evidence that the measures, analyses, or subgroup analyses are selectively reported No evidence that the measures, analyses, or subgroup analyses are selectively reported

-^{} All randomized clinical trials were classified as good, fair, or poor according to the USPSTF Procedure Manual 108
+Were all patients included in the analysis?
+Bias arising in the randomization process or due to confounding adapted from U.S. Preventive Valid random assignment/random sequence generation method used Services Task Force Allocation concealed Manual Balance in baseline characteristics Bias in selecting participants into the study CCT only: No evidence of biased selection of sample Bias due to departures from intended interventions Fidelity to the intervention protocol Low risk of contamination between groups Participants were analyzed as originally allocated Bias from missing data No, or minimal, post-randomization exclusions Outcome data are reasonably complete and comparable between groups Reasons for missing data are similar across groups Missing data are unlikely to bias results Bias in measurement of outcomes Blinding of outcome assessors Outcomes are measured using consistent and appropriate procedures and instruments across treatment groups No evidence of biased use of inferential statistics Bias in reporting results selectively No evidence that the measures, analyses, or subgroup analyses are selectively reported All randomized clinical trials were classified as good, fair, or poor according to the USPSTF Procedure Manual